Allo{SR}$^2$: Rectifying One-Step Super-Resolution to Stay Real via Allomorphic Generative Flows: Related Work

-Diffusion Models (DMs) \cite{song2019generative, ho2020denoising, song2020score, peebles2023scalable, nichol2021improved} have achieved remarkable success across various generative tasks by utilizing a parameterized Markov chain to bridge the natural image manifold with the standard Gaussian distribution.
-Building upon this continuous-time framework, Flow Matching (FM) paradigm \cite{lipman2022flow, albergo2023stochastic, albergo2022building} learns a time-dependent velocity field to match the probability flow of a diffusion process.
-Recent variants, such as Rectified Flow \cite{liu2022flow, liu2023instaflow}, further adjust the reference interpolation path to improve both training stability and convergence.
+Diffusion Models (DMs)~\cite{song2019generative, ho2020denoising, song2021score, peebles2023scalable, nichol2021improved} have achieved remarkable success across various generative tasks by utilizing a parameterized Markov chain to bridge the natural image manifold with the standard Gaussian prior.
+Building upon this continuous-time formulation, the Flow Matching (FM) paradigm~\cite{lipman2023flow, albergo2025stochastic, albergo2023building} learns a time-dependent velocity field to establish deterministic probability flows between distributions.
+Recent variants, such as Rectified Flow~\cite{liu2022flow, liu2024instaflow}, further straighten the interpolation trajectories to improve sampling efficiency.

-Despite their unprecedented capabilities, the inherent iterative sampling nature necessitates tens to hundreds of function evaluations, resulting in severe inference latency.
-Consequently, accelerating the sampling process has become an important consideration from both theoretical and practical perspectives.
-Early efforts, such as Progressive Distillation \cite{meng2023distillation, salimans2022progressive} iteratively reduces the inference steps of student models through a multi-stage distillation.
-Nevertheless, the compounding approximation errors accumulated across these sequential distillation stages significantly undermine the overall performance of the final student model.
-Meanwhile, Consistency Models \cite{luo2023latent, song2023consistency, kim2023consistency, yang2024consistency} achieve efficient one-step generation by enforcing a self-consistency property, constraining any intermediate state along the trajectory to map back to the same origin.
-Recent score distillation approaches, such as Distribution Matching Distillation (DMD) \cite{wang2023prolificdreamer, yin2311one, yin2024improved}, train a one-step generator to match the target distribution by minimizing the Kullback–Leibler (KL) divergence, eliminating the need to strictly follow the teacher's exact sampling trajectory.
-Building upon this distribution matching paradigm, a recent advancement \cite{cheng2025twinflow} introduces a novel dual-flow matching mechanism that circumvents the need for auxiliary networks.
-This architectural simplification intrinsically eliminates excessive GPU memory cost, allowing for more flexible and scalable training on large models.
+Despite their strong generative performance, the iterative sampling process necessitates tens to hundreds of function evaluations during inference, resulting in substantial computational overhead.
+This has motivated extensive research on accelerating the sampling process.
+Early efforts, such as Progressive Distillation~\cite{meng2023distillation, salimans2022progressive}, iteratively halve the inference steps of student models through a multi-stage distillation.
+However, the compounding errors across these sequential distillation stages may lead to degraded generation quality in the final student model.
+Meanwhile, Consistency Models~\cite{luo2023latent, song2023consistency, kim2024consistency, yang2024consistency} enable one-step or few-step generation by enforcing self-consistency along the sampling trajectory, ensuring that intermediate states map to a shared origin.
+More recently, Score Distillation approaches~\cite{wang2023prolificdreamer, yin2024one, yin2024improved} leverage pre-trained diffusion models as implicit score functions to supervise a one-step generator by minimizing the Kullback–Leibler (KL) divergence between the generated distribution and the target distribution.
+Expanding this paradigm, a recent advancement~\cite{cheng2026twinflow} introduces a dual-flow matching framework that removes the need for auxiliary networks, thereby reducing memory overhead and enabling scalable training on large models.